Beside Kyoto Attractions, you may want to check out other relevant articles:

 9. Yasaka Shrine (八坂神社)

-Yasaka Shrine also known as Gion Shrine is located between the popular Gion District and Higashiyama District.
+Yasaka Shrine, also known as Gion Shrine, is located between the popular Gion and Higashiyama districts.

-The shrine dates back to 876, when the priest Enjo invited Gozu Tenno, the god of illness prevention, to the shrine in an effort to stop the run of epidemics and other disasters that were afflicting Kyoto residents at that time.
+The shrine dates back to 876, when the priest Enjō invited Gozu Tennō, the god of illness prevention, to the shrine in an effort to halt the epidemics and disasters that were affecting Kyoto residents at that time.

 How to Get to Yasaka Shrine